 The Playoff Bracket remains as shown in Figure 11-3, with any matchup against a non-existent ALLIANCE resulting in a bye (i.e. automatic advancement to the next round).
-An ALLIANCE assigned a bye-MATCH is invited, though not required, to practice together in a null MATCH (i.e. it has no bearing on the Playoff tournament) before Playoff MATCHES begin.
+An ALLIANCE assigned a bye-MATCH is invited, though not required, to practice together in a null MATCH (i.e. it has no bearing on the Playoff tournament) during the designated time in the Playoff schedule.

 District points for Draft Order Acceptance (per Section 11.8.1.2 ALLIANCE Selection Results) are awarded as if a full set of ALLIANCES was selected (i.e. the second selection of the 3-seed ALLIANCE still receive 3 points regardless of how many ALLIANCES are formed).
-District points for Playoff performance consider an ALLIANCE that has a bye to have achieved the typical 2 wins for advancing from that round (i.e. the ALLIANCE members earn 10 district points).